Ecotrust/madrona/README.rst

 Getting Started
 -------

-Installation instructions, documentation and tutorials are available at http://madrona.ecotrust.org/developer
+Visit http://madrona.ecotrust.org for case studies, a technology overview, and much more.
+Documentation, Installation instructions, tutorials, and other developer essentials can be found at http://madrona.ecotrust.org/developer